-Freematics ONE+ supports high-accuracy geolocation positioning with an external GPS receiver connected to the 4-pin GPIO connector.
-The optional M8030 10Hz GPS receiver provides high accuracy (up to 2 meters) and high update rate (10Hz).
-The receiver has a 1.5m long cable and can be conveniently located where exposed to open sky.
+Freematics ONE+ supports high-accuracy geolocation positioning external GNSS receiver connected to the 4-pin I/O connector.
+The optional M8030 10Hz GNSS receiver provides high accuracy (up to 2 meters) and high update rate (10Hz).
+The receiver comes with a 1.5m long cable.